DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 stacked?: boolean | string
 ~~~

-The property defines the stack a series belongs to.
+The property defines the stack a series belongs to, including the separate stacks of a chart with two value scales.
 The accepted values of the property are:

 - `false/undefined` - the chart renders the series as a separate layer
 - `true` - the value scale defines the stack, so all the series with `stacked: true` bound to the same scale form one stack.
 For a chart with a single value scale, this is a plain stacked chart